SebastianHeslinRees/Creating_Housing_Market_Areas/README.md

 - **Moves within $R$**: Internal flows where both origin and destination are in the region
 - **Total moves leaving $R$**: All outward flows originating from the region

-A higher self-containment rate indicates that people moving from the region are more likely to stay within it.
+A higher self-containment rate indicates that migrating people are more likely to stay within the given region.

 - **Bidirectional Flows**: Sum of flows in both directions between two regions (measures connection strength)
 - **Spatial Contiguity**: Only geographically adjacent regions can merge (prevents disconnected areas)